Learning objectives

 ---

-## Why a fourth synthetic-control chapter?
+## Why a third synthetic-control chapter?

 What is still missing is a **frequentist** uncertainty story for the synthetic-control estimator itself.
-The Fisher p-value from chapter 5 is a rank statistic — it tells us California is unusual relative to the donor pool, but it does not give us a *prediction interval* with finite-sample coverage guarantees.
+The Fisher p-value from chapter 4 is a rank statistic — it tells us California is unusual relative to the donor pool, but it does not give us a *prediction interval* with finite-sample coverage guarantees.
 The `scpi` package of @cattaneo2021prediction and @cattaneo2025scpi closes that gap.
-It decomposes synthetic-control forecast error into two components — in-sample weight uncertainty and out-of-sample post-treatment shocks — and constructs an interval that covers the synthetic counterfactual with a stated probability.
+It decomposes synthetic-control forecast error into two components — in-sample weight uncertainty and out-of-sample post-treatment shocks — and constructs a **prediction interval (PI)** $\widehat{\text{PI}}_{1t}$ that covers the synthetic counterfactual $\widehat{Y_{1t}(0)}$ with stated finite-sample frequentist coverage.
+The CrI of chapter 7 and the PI of this chapter answer different questions: the CrI is a posterior over the effect given a prior; the PI is a sampling-distribution band around the counterfactual prediction.

 `scpi` also generalises the weight-estimation step.
-The same API fits the **simplex** (classical Abadie–Diamond–Hainmueller), **lasso**, **ridge**, and **OLS** constraints from a single function call, so we can ask a sharper question than chapter 5 could: *is the headline ATT a consequence of the simplex constraint, or does it survive every reasonable choice of donor regularisation?*
+The same API fits the **simplex** (classical Abadie–Diamond–Hainmueller), **lasso**, **ridge**, and **OLS** constraints from a single function call, so we can ask a sharper question than chapter 4 could: *is the headline ATT a consequence of the simplex constraint, or does it survive every reasonable choice of donor regularisation?* We will write the resulting point estimate as $\widehat{\tau}_{\text{scpi}}$ — adding a constraint subscript such as $\widehat{\tau}_{\text{scpi-simplex}}$ when we need to distinguish the four constraint families — to keep it distinct from chapter 4's $\widehat{\tau}_{\text{SCM}}$, chapter 5's $\widehat{\tau}_{\text{ASCM}}$, chapter 6's $\widehat{\tau}_{\text{SDID}}$, and chapter 7's $\widehat{\tau}_{\text{BSTS}}$.

 ## The framework